How to Recognize a Toxic Critique of Your Novel

 When Should You Join a Critique Group?

-Assuming that you are sincere about becoming published in book-length genre fiction, my advice to writers is that you postpone critique group membership until after you've completed a solid, foundational course in fiction writing and novel structure (example: How to Write Novels that Sell).
+Assuming that you are sincere about becoming published in commercial fiction, my advice to writers is that you postpone critique group membership until after you've completed a solid, foundations course in fiction writing and novel structure.

 Why?
-Because the success of your critique group experience will depend on recognizing the difference between strong writing and weak writing -- and a novel critique that is steering you in the wrong direction.
+Because the success of your critique group experience will depend on recognizing the difference between strong writing and weak writing -- and a critique that is steering your writing in the wrong direction.

 Book Writing Professionalism vs. Amateur Pride

-Once you are clear that the critique group members will be good evaluators of the book you're writing, you must clearly communicate the types of feedback that you're seeking from a novel critique.
+Once you are clear that the critique group members will be good Beta Readers of the book you're writing, you must clearly communicate the types of feedback that you're seeking.
 Then be prepared to bite your tongue and listen.
-Even when your critique partners have the highest intentions for your success, the unpleasant truth remains: literary criticism hurts, no matter how kindly it's delivered.
+Even when your Beta Readers have the highest intentions for your success, the unpleasant truth remains: literary criticism hurts, no matter how kindly it's delivered.

 If you truly hope to be published, then you must accept that literary criticism will haunt you throughout your career.
 If you can’t learn to shelve your smoking pride during a peer review, then you’ll be poorly equipped to face rejection from literary agents and book editors.
-You will also be poorly equipped to cope with book reviewers (who will rip apart your novel after its publication) and letter-writing / comment-posting readers (who will let you know in no uncertain terms what they think about your novel.)
+You will also be poorly equipped to cope with book reviewers (who will rip apart your novel on the Internet.)

 By learning how to cope with literary criticism early -- in a detached and unemotional manner -- you will survive the business of writing with your dignity and your self-respect.